Prismatic $F$-gauges and a result of T. Liu: Proof of Main Theorem

-Our construction of this filtration is dictated by the structure seen on the diffracted Hodge complex studied by Bhatt--Lurie in \cite[\S 4.7]{BhattLurieabsolute}, and is explained in \cite[Remark 6.5.11]{Bhatt} in a geometric context.
-The material in this subsection is thus presumably well-known to the experts; however as we are not able to find full references in the form that we need, we have tried to justify some of the identifications with the geometric picture below.\\
+Our construction of $\mathrm{Fil}_\bullet^{\mathrm{conj}}$ and $\Theta$ is guided by the structure seen on the diffracted Hodge complex studied by Bhatt--Lurie in \cite[\S 4.7]{BhattLurieabsolute}, and is explained in \cite[Remark 6.5.11]{Bhatt} in a geometric context.
+The material in this subsection is therefore presumably well-known to the experts, although we do not know of a treatment in the literature in the level of generality that we require.